Anxiety and Stress

 What is anxiety?

-Anxiety is a normal and healthy reaction to stress and in general it helps to cope.
+Anxiety is a normal and healthy reaction to stress and in general, it helps to cope.
 But when anxiety becomes excessive and irrational it has become a disabling disorder.
-There are six anxiety type recognised in conventional medicine.
+There are six anxiety types recognised in conventional medicine.

 -